emqx/neuron-docs/en_US/getting-started/quick_start.md

 Install PeakHMI Slave Simulator, download the software from the [PeakHMI official website](https://hmisys.com).
 After installation, open the Modbus TCP slave.

-*Note* Try to disable the firewall on Windows, otherwise the Neuron may not be able to connect to the simulator.
+*Note:* Disable the firewall on Windows, otherwise the Neuron may not be able to connect to the simulator.

 ## Running And Use